splanck/vls/README.md

 Use `-F` to append indicators to entries: `/` for directories, `*` for executables and `@` for symbolic links.
 Use `-h` to display file sizes in human readable units when combined with `-l`.
 Use `-L` to follow symbolic links when retrieving file details (the default is to display information about the links themselves).
+You may specify one or more paths to list.
+When multiple targets are given, `vls` prints a heading before each listing just like `ls`.

 Example of long format output: